Conductance-based dendrites perform Bayes-optimal cue integration: Introduction

-Formally, the neuronal operation can be described as computing a posterior distribution.
-The crucial ingredient is the divisive normalization performed by conductance-based synaptic coupling \cite{carandini1994summation}.
-While the dendritic opinion weighting emerges from the recurrent interaction of multiple compartments within the dendritic tree, at the level of the input-output transfer function, the effective computation can be described in a feed-forward manner.
+We show that the natural dynamics of leaky integrator models compute the corresponding posterior.
+The crucial ingredient is the divisive normalization of compartmental membrane potentials naturally performed in the presence of conductance-based synaptic coupling \cite{carandini1994summation}.
+Furthermore, while this computation relies on bidirectional coupling between neuronal compartments, at the level of the neuronal input-output transfer function, the effective computation can be described in a feed-forward manner.

-Beyond opinion weighting itself, the single-neuron view provides an efficient basis for learning these weights.
-Synapses not only learn to reproduce a somatic target activity \cite{urbanczik2014learning}, but they also adjust synaptic weights to achieve some target variance in the somatic potential.
+Beyond performing inference, the single-neuron view of reliability-weighted integration provides an efficient basis for learning.
+In our approach, synapses not only learn to reproduce a somatic target activity \cite{urbanczik2014learning}, but they also adjust synaptic weights to achieve some target variance in the somatic potential.
 Furthermore, afferents with low reliability will be adjusted to contribute with a smaller total excitatory and inhibitory conductance to allow other projections to gain more influence.
-Implicitly, this allows each dendritic compartment to adjust its relative reliability according to its past success in contributing to the somatic decision.
+Implicitly, this allows each dendritic compartment to adjust its relative reliability according to its past success in contributing to matching desired somatic distributions.

 In our theoretical framework we derive somatic membrane potential dynamics and synaptic plasticity jointly via stochastic gradient ascent on the log-posterior distribution of somatic potentials.
-Simulations demonstrate successful learning of a prototypical opinion weighting task, and the integration of sensory cues from different modalities to guide behavior.
-The trained model allows us to interpret behavioral and neuronal data from cue integration experiments through a computational lens and to make specific predictions about both system behavior and single cell dynamics.
+Simulations demonstrate successful learning of a prototypical multisensory integration task.
+The trained model allows us to interpret behavioral and neuronal data from cue integration experiments through a Bayesian lens and to make specific predictions about both system behavior and single cell dynamics.